martinhristov90/CSintroduction/README.md

 # CSintroduction
-This repo contains exercises from the book " Practical Programming,  an introduction to Computer Science using Python 3.6 "
+This repo contains the exercises from the book
+" Practical Programming, an introduction to Computer Science using Python 3.6 "